jaredpar/jaredpar.github.io/_posts/2009-08-26-why-no-linq-in-debugger-windows.md

 to the running program.
 There are some similarities but the differences are significant enough to make code reuse have limited value.

-Some people may wonder why it???s necessary to implement #4.
-Couldn???t we just avoid removing the variable from the current method and make the feature cheaper?
+Some people may wonder why it's necessary to implement #4.
+Couldn't we just avoid removing the variable from the current method and make the feature cheaper?
 This is possible but it would cause a significant fidelity difference in the feature.
 Any mutations of the local variable within the LINQ expression would not be visible on the stack frame as it would if the LINQ expression was present in the original program.

-It???s easy to think of this ENC in the EE as just the same type of cost as #1 and #2 (in many ways it is).
-However taking advantage of the CLR ENC APIs in the EE also means that we inherit it???s limitations as well.
+It's easy to think of this ENC in the EE as just the same type of cost as #1 and #2 (in many ways it is).
+However taking advantage of the CLR ENC APIs in the EE also means that we inherit it's limitations as well.
 ENC as as implemented in the CLR has many limitations which fly in the face of LINQ.
 In particular the following ENC limitations present major problems ([ENC limitations